vulppi-dev/IntREST/README.md

 ## Contributing and Community

 Contributions are welcome!
-If you want to contribute to IntelliREST, please follow these steps:
+If you want to contribute to IntREST, please follow these steps:

 1. Fork the repository.
 2. Create a new branch for your feature or bug fix.